The Earth is being haunted by strange noises.

 These signals, or frequencies, manifest as strange noises and perhaps even vibrations.

 Several examples of this already exist; planets, believe it or not, give off their own electromagnetic frequencies.

 They don’t begin as audible sound, of course.
 But when converted into something we can hear, they are very similar to the sounds people have recently experienced:

 In a study published in the Journal of Scientific Exploration in 2004 titled, “The Hum: An Anomalous Sound Heard Around the World” [link is PDF], David Deming examines a phenomenon known as “The Hum.”

 This is a phenomenon by which certain individuals have a greater sensitivity to electromagnetic frequencies.
 From the abstract:

 More than just a noise, the Hum is also capable of manifesting as vibrations felt throughout the body and is often accompanied by a suite of physical symptoms that includes headaches, nausea, and pain in the ears.

 Analysis of the largely anecdotal data that are available at the present time suggests that the most probable explanation is that some people have the capability to interpret radio transmissions at certain wavelengths as sound.
-It is well established in the scientific literature that people can hear electromagnetic energy at certain frequencies and peak power levels.

 “The Hum” has been blamed on a variety of sources, including HAARP (High Frequency Active Auroral Research Program).
 It gained considerable notoriety in Taos, Mexico, where a small percentage of its population experience the odd humming sound.